Here is one of my most popular cardboard art projects from one of my after school classes. Great for learning how to make forms from shapes.

 It takes some time to precut the pieces for little ones, but they have a ball “building” their own little house afterwards.

-- Corrugated cardboard, 12″ squares (I found mine at a local Box City, but you can also get this online at Amazon)
+- Corrugated cardboard, 12″ squares (I found mine at a local Box City)

 - Paper cutter

 - Craft glue

 - Sharpie markers